-For many reasons, including the safety of students and the Illinois law that prohibits drinking for persons under 21, the college does not allow alcohol use on campus except in some transitional living areas (TLAs) and at special occasions catered by the Augustana Dining Service.
+For many reasons, including the safety of students and the Illinois law that prohibits drinking for persons under 21, the college limits alcohol use on campus to the following situations: (a) in some transitional living areas (TLAs), (b) at special occasions catered by the Augustana Dining Service, (c) at certain sporting events when alcohol is served by a licensed, third party provider that controls the service and consumption area, and (d) other limited events when it is determined that alcohol may be served and students are not present.
 The college advocates an atmosphere that encourages abstinence from alcohol to protect those who could be injured or annoyed by the behavior of persons who might use alcohol irresponsibly.
 Still, recognizing the reality of alcohol consumption in our culture, the college respects the student's choice to drink legally and responsibly.
 Further, the college recognizes that some individuals who choose to use alcohol may develop difficulties in controlling their behavior, and that these persons may require professional assistance.
 In support of these concerns, the college offers a multifaceted program designed to educate the campus community about alcohol and encourage responsible decision-making concerning alcohol use while providing individual assistance to those who ask, or whose behavior indicates a possible abuse problem.